New Jersey Car Defect Injury Lawyers Identify Common Vehicle Defects

-Our Wayne attorneys understand that determining the cause of your accident is the first step towards filing a successful personal injury claim.
+Our New Jersey attorneys understand that determining the cause of your accident is the first step towards filing a successful personal injury claim.
 Over our decades of combined experience, here are some of the most common vehicle defects which can lead to injury.

 - Airbags – there are two primary ways for an airbag to fail, either they are not deployed when needed, or they are deployed when they should not.
 Both can create extremely dangerous situations for drivers and passengers